1.0 NAME AND OFFICES

 13.2.6 Additional subclassifications of membership classes, must be reported to the Secretary General of the College, in writing, prior to the next meeting of the Council.

-13.3.1 Resignation from the College shall be in writing and shall not become final until accepted by the Board of Regents of that Section or its equivalent.
+13.3.1 Resignation as a Fellow of the College shall be in writing and shall not become final until accepted by the Board of Regents of that Section or its equivalent.

-13.3.2 All property of the College shall be returned to the College upon resignation.
+13.3.2 All property of the College that a Fellow has in his or her possession at the time of resignation from the College shall be returned to the College forthwith upon resignation.

-14.1 Any Fellow of the College may be censured, suspended or expelled for misconduct in his relationship to the College or his profession as described in the Bylaws of the College and those of the Section or Region.
+14.2.1 Any Fellow of the College may be censured, suspended or expelled for misconduct in his or her relationship to the College or his profession as described in the Bylaws or Standing Rules of the College and those of the Section or Region.

-14.4 The Executive Committee shall act as the investigative body for Section XX.
+14.2.4 The Executive Committee shall act as the investigative body for Section XX subject to this subsection.

 15.0 INDEMNITY & LIABILITY